madgen/madgen.github.io/posts/2019-09-14-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

 recover (Double nLEQm)  | (x,y) <- recover nLEQm  = (SS x, SS y)
 ```

-We are already using the inductive structure of `n <= m`.
-The `Single`
+This function uses the inductive structure of `n <= m`{.haskell}.
+We know from
-constructor increments the right side of `<=` and `Double` increments both
+their types that, `Single`{.haskell} increments the right side of `<=`{.haskell}
+and `Double`{.haskell} increments both sides.
+We just turn them to explicit
-sides, so we turn these constructors on explicit increments to recover the
+increments to recover the singletons for `n`{.haskell} and `m`{.haskell}.

-singletons corresponding to `n` and `m`.
+In fact, we can be sure that our implementation is correct.
+The type is so
+specific that unless we use a degenerate term like `undefined`{.haskell}, there
+was no way of getting a buggy implementation to type check.

 ## Rank encoded leftist heaps

-We have everything needed to encode the leftist property of a leftist heap into
+We have everything needed to encode the leftist property at type level.
+Since
-data type.
-Since the leftist property relates the ranks of subheaps and the
+the leftist property involves comparing ranks of subheaps, we need access to
-current heap, we first create `Rank` data type that encodes the rank using a
+rank at type level. `Rank`{.haskell} does that using a an `SNat`{.haskell}.
+We
-type-level `Nat`.
-We also define a helper to increment the rank for later use.
+also define a helper to increment the rank for later use.

 ```haskell
 newtype Rank n = Rank { _unRank :: SNat n }